-During fiscal years 2015 and 2014, we opened 16 and 15 new stores, respectively.
-We plan to open 23 new stores, relocate four existing stores and remodel two stores in fiscal year 2016.
+During fiscal years 2016 and 2015, we opened 23 and 16 new stores, respectively.
+We plan to open 15 to 20 new stores and relocate three existing stores in fiscal year 2017.
 Delays or failures in opening new stores, or achieving lower than expected sales in new stores, could materially and adversely affect our growth.
 Our plans for continued expansion could place increased demands on our financial, managerial, operational and administrative resources.
 For example, our planned expansion will require us to increase the number of people we employ and may require us to upgrade our management information system and our distribution infrastructure.
 We currently operate a single bulk food repackaging facility and distribution center, which houses our bulk food repackaging operation.
 In order to support our recent and expected future growth and to maintain the efficient operation of our business, we may need to add additional capacity in the future.
-These increased demands and operating complexities could cause us to operate our business less efficiently, which could materially and adversely affect our operations, financial performance and future growth.
+These increased demands and operating complexities could cause us to operate our business less efficiently, which could materially and adversely affect our growth.

 We may not be able to open new stores on schedule or operate them successfully.
-Our ability to successfully open new stores depends upon a number of factors, including our ability to select suitable sites for our new store locations, to negotiate and execute leases, to coordinate the contracting work on our new stores, to identify and recruit store managers, Nutritional Health Coaches and other staff, to secure and manage the inventory necessary for the launch and successful operation of our new stores and to effectively promote and market our new stores.
+Our ability to successfully open new stores depends upon a number of factors, including our ability to select suitable sites for our new store locations; to negotiate and execute leases on acceptable terms; to coordinate the contracting work on our new stores; to identify, recruit and train store managers, Nutritional Health Coaches and other staff; to secure and manage the inventory necessary for the launch and successful operation of our new stores; and to effectively promote and market our new stores.
 If we are ineffective in performing these activities, our efforts to open and operate new stores may be unsuccessful or unprofitable, which could materially and adversely affect our operations, financial performance and future growth.